rahuldesar/git-elevate/basics.md

 // man git-commit || git help commit
 ```

-This is tailored to my own progress, that you might find this helpful.
+This is tailored to my own progress, and you might find this helpful.

 ---

-## git init
+### git init

 - Initializes a new Git repository.